 Just as the mind needs a little preparation, so the body can benefit in the same way.
 If you’ve heard it once, you’ve probably heard it a million times but: you cannot pour from an empty cup!
 Take care of yourself so that you are then better able to take care of – and educate – your children.
 Taking the time to do some type of physical exercise, paired with eating nutritional foods is an excellent recipe for success.
 Fresh air and sunshine can’t hurt either.
 I know, I know, it’s winter!
 But even taking the time to park a little farther from the grocery store doors or walking out to get your mail can be a brisk addition to your day.

-There’s no better time than mid-year to evaluate what’s worked and not worked so far with your homeschooling experience.
-If you find that something isn’t what you expected it to be regarding curriculum or resources, simply change it.
-There’s absolutely no need to stick with a program that you can see quite clearly is not working.
+There’s no better time than mid-year to evaluate what’s worked and not worked so far with your homeschooling experience in the school year.
+If you find that something isn’t what you expected it to be regarding homeschool curriculum or resources, simply change it.
+There’s absolutely no need to stick with a homeschool program that you can see quite clearly is not working.
 In fact, there may be more harm done by continuing with such a plan because if it hasn’t worked by now, it’s probably not going to.

 Create a Workable System

-The important thing is that your system leaves room for you comfortably to fit into your average day.
-You can make alterations for days when you have to grocery shop, go to a doctor’s or dentist’s appointment, or any other traveling you have to do.
+The important thing is that your system leaves room for you to comfortably fit into your average day.
+You can make alterations for days when you have to grocery shop, go to a doctor’s or dentist’s appointment, or do any other traveling you have to do.
 You can also rearrange your schedule for illnesses, play dates, or vacations.
-Again, the bottom line is creating a workablesystem.
+Again, the bottom line is creating a workable system for your child's education.

-You have to remember, as well, that it’s even okay to step away completely from books and curriculum sometimes.
+You have to remember, as well, that it’s even okay to step away completely from full-time homeschool, books, and even full curriculum sometimes.
 That doesn’t mean that you’re casting education to the side, but rather looking to learn in different ways, through different avenues.
 Recipes, for instance, can be a great way to allow children to practice math basics like fractions and time.
 Watching movies based on great classic literature is a great way to step away, for a moment, from actually reading for a moment but can be used later to show the difference between moving making and book writing.
+You can even use field trips to learn first hand about something you've been studying.

 It doesn’t even matter whether your support person of choice is a seasoned homeschooler, sometimes just having someone to talk to can be all that you need.
 I’ve heard it said that “talking just doesn’t do any good”.
 But I invite you to try it.
 Just once is all it will take to feel the burden lifted and make a believer out of you.

-If you’re not already a member of a local homeschooling co-op, private group or club, or some other homeschooling organization, I encourage you to consider linking up with one.
-Not only are these excellent resources for homeschooling moms that often feel isolated, but they can also give you access to tutors, mentors, faith-based group activities, or sporting outlets.
+If you’re not already a member of a local homeschool co-op, homeschool support group, private group or club, or some other homeschooling organization, I encourage you to consider linking up with one.
+Not only are these excellent resources for homeschooling families that often feel isolated, but they can also give you access to tutors, mentors, faith-based group activities, or sporting outlets.

-When the weather gets colder, you might not be able to have homeschool on the front porch or under your favorite shade tree, but there’s nothing stopping you from utilizing tons of other great opportunities.
+When the weather gets colder, you might not be able to have homeschool on the front porch or under your favorite shade tree, but there’s nothing stopping you from utilizing tons of other great opportunities, where you can still go at your own pace.
 Your public library can be a great escape on cold, dreary days, with the added benefit of allowing you the opportunity to pick up some great new reading materials.

 You might even take along a list of vocabulary words and let the children use the actual print reference books to look up definitions, write sentences, or find those words in a great piece of classic literature.
-In reality, you can work on any subject at all at the library, with the added incentive of new materials to work through instead of the “regular curriculum”.
+In reality, you can work on any subject at all at the library, with the added incentive of new materials to work through instead of the “regular curriculum” as you homeschool your child.

-Museums can be an amazing space on winter days as well, and you can find some excellent choices by doing a simple web search.
-If there are no museums in your local area, you might consider looking for a good alternative, or even calling some of your local businesses and asking about a “homeschool walk-through” and use that experience as a field trip.
+Museums can be an amazing space on winter days as well, and you can find some excellent choices by doing a simple web search, especially if you're in a larger city like New York City or Chicago, or the San Francisco Bay area.
+If there are no museums in your local area, you might consider looking for a good alternative, or even calling some of your local businesses and asking about a “homeschool walk-through” and use that experience like a field trip.

 When you first made the decision to homeschool, you had some very valid, if not unique, reasons for starting the journey.
 Do you have a special needs or gifted child?
 Are you interested in providing an exceptional quality of education to your children?
 Are you a traveler?
 Single mother?
+Maybe you wanted to avoid enrollment in the public schools in your area.
+Or maybe you wanted to be an unschooling family.
 The list goes on and on.

-Mid-year woes will happen, of that you can be sure.
-The way we deal with them can make all the difference though, and I hope I’ve shared some idea here that will be a springboard for making it through until spring.
+Mid-year woes will happen in home education, of that, you can be sure.
+The way we deal with them can make all the difference though, and I hope I’ve shared some ideas here that will be a springboard for making it through until spring.
 Remember: this job is worth it.
 So, pick yourself up, encourage yourself, and get ready to finish another great year!
-Whatever you’ve learned this year will only make next year better and easier.
+Whatever you’ve learned this year will only make next year better and easier with last year in your rearview mirror.